Who Must File Form 1042-S, Foreign Person’s U.S. Source Income Subject to Withholding?

 Every withholding agent must file an information return, Form 1042-S, Foreign Person’s U.S. Source Income Subject to Withholding (PDF), to report amounts paid to foreign persons that are described under Amounts Subject to Reporting on Form 1042-S, even if you did not withhold any tax.
 Refer to Amounts That Are Not Subject to Withholding on Form 1042-S.

 Each recipient regardless of whether or not you withheld tax.

-If you withheld at more than one tax rate for a specific type of income that you paid to the same recipient, you must file a separate Form 1042-S for each amount to which a separate rate was applied.
+Each tax rate (if you withheld at more than one tax rate) of a specific type of income that you paid to the same recipient.

 The Form 1042-S can be filed electronically, or on paper.
-Withholding agents or their agents are required to use electronic media to file 250 or more Forms 1042-S with the IRS.
-The electronic submissions are filed using the Filing Information Returns Electronically (FIRE) System.
+Withholding agents are required to to file electronically if there are 250 or more Forms 1042-S. The electronic submissions are filed using the Filing Information Returns Electronically (FIRE) System.
 For more information, see Publication 1187, Specifications for Filing Form 1042-S, Foreign Person’s U.S. Source Income Subject to Withholding, Electronically (PDF).

 Note: If you are required to file Form 1042-S, you must also file Form 1042, Annual Withholding Tax Return for U.S. Source Income of Foreign Persons (PDF).
 For more information about the Form 1042, refer to Annual Withholding Tax Return for U.S. Source Income of Foreign Persons.